MHawksworth/scaladbtest/README.markdown

 ### Numbers

 Numbers can be represented with or without quotes.
-Most databases have no issues accepting '1' and converting it to the number 1, so you are free to choose whichever format pleases your eye.
+Most databases have no issues accepting the string '1' and converting it to the number 1, so you are free to choose whichever format pleases your eye.

 For example, you *could* place the number 1 in quotes, like this: